 Wisconsin Swimming, Inc.

-Policy 9: LSC Facility Grants
+Policy 9: LSC Facility Fund Grants

 Effective Date: September 1, 2022

-Supersede Date: New Last Revision Date: N/A
+Last Revision Date: 4-28-2023

-Background: At the January 28, 2020 LSC House of Delegates Meeting, a “Splash Fee Increase” proposal from the Board of Directors was adopted to establish a “Facility Fund”.
+Background: Wisconsin Swimming, Inc recognizes and supports the need for the maintenance and construction of facilities and the acquisition of equipment.
+At the January 28, 2020 LSC House of Delegates Meeting, a “Splash Fee Increase” proposal from the Board of Directors was adopted to establish a “Facility Fund”.

 Scope: This policy provides direction to LSC Members for all elements relating to the LSC Facility Fund and related grant application and award procedures.
+Limitations on resources preclude the ability of Wisconsin Swimming, Inc to grant all requests.
+Each request will be evaluated on a case-by-case basis by the Wisconsin Swimming’s Technical Planning Committee.

 Meet Fee Surcharge